-The increasing amount of competition for multi-room and wireless speakers and soundbars means you do now see Sonos deals across the range, and this page is kept updated regularly with the latest, lowest prices.
+The increasing amount of competition for multi-room and wireless speakers and soundbars means you do now see Sonos deals across the range, and with Black Friday deals now live, this page is being kept updated with the latest, lowest prices.

 Below we've outlined the differences between all the various Sonos devices to help you make an informed buying decision and found the lowest price on every Sonos product from our selection of trusted retailers.
 The prices shown are live and are constantly updated, so you can rest assured you're getting the best deal.